AkiraBrahe/BTX_ExpansionPack/README.md

 ### General

 #### Mechs
-- Over 100 new BattleMechs and 421 new 'Mech variants, utilizing nearly every CAB model that fits the expanded 3025-3067 timeline.
+- Over 100 new BattleMechs and 461 new 'Mech variants, utilizing every CAB model that fits the expanded 3025-3067 timeline.

 <details>
   <summary>New Chassis (by Name)</summary>